victorhcunha/liferay-portal/modules/util/portal-tools-db-schema-importer/README.markdown

 ## Requirements

-- Source database must be MySQL
+- Source database must be MariaDB or MySQL
 - Target database must be PostgreSQL
 - Database user with read access to all partitions
 - Previous run of DBSchemaDefinitionExporter to generate SQL schema files